Rain looms as search for California wildfire missing continues

 PG&E Corp (PCG.N) has said it could face liability that exceeds its insurance coverage if its equipment were found to have caused the Camp Fire.

-Many schools in the San Francisco area were due to remain closed on Monday because of smoke from the Camp Fire, about 170 miles to the northeast.
+Many schools in the San Francisco area were due to remain closed on Monday because of smoke from the Camp Fire, about 170 miles (274 km) to the northeast.

-Reporting by Rich McKay; writing by Nick Carey; editing by John Stonestreet and Steve Orlofsky
+Reporting by Rich McKay, Jonathan Allen and Nick Carey; writing by Nick Carey; editing by John Stonestreet, Steve Orlofsky and Bill Berkrot